puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 You have now experienced the core features and workflows of Puppet Enterprise.
 In summary, a Puppet Enterprise user will:

 * Deploy new nodes, install PE on them ([\*nix](./install_basic.html) and [Windows](./install_windows.html) instructions), and [add them to their deployment by approving their certificate requests](./console_cert_mgmt.html).
-* Use [pre-built, PE-supported modules from the Puppet Forge](http://forge.puppetlabs.com) to save time and effort.
+* Use [pre-built, PE supported modules from the Puppet Forge](http://forge.puppetlabs.com) to save time and effort.
 * [Assign classes from modules to nodes in the console.](./console_classes_groups.html)
 * [Allow nodes to be managed by regularly scheduled Puppet runs.](./puppet_overview.html#when-new-configurations-take-effect)
 * Use [live management](./console_navigating_live_mgmt.html) to [inspect and compare nodes](./orchestration_resources.html), and to [trigger on-demand puppet agent](./orchestration_puppet.html) runs when necessary.